Jeffcw96/jeffdevslife/content/post/redis-hash.md

 {{< /highlight >}}

 ## Incr and HMSet
 As mentioned earlier, redis will not auto generate the ID for every model.
 As a result, we need to create the customer ID ourself.
 In this case, we uses the command **Incr** to get the integer value.
 By default, we do not have any structure for storing the ID.
 So it will increment from 0 to 1.
-If that's exist value in the redis structure, it will increment by one respectively.
+If that's exist value in the key, it will increment by one respectively.
 {{< highlight go >}}
 customerId := Client.Incr("customer:ids").Val() /*Return 1*/
 {{< /highlight >}}